Help for Vets With PTSD in the Criminal Justice System

 PTSD and Habeas Corpus

 If you have no grounds for appeal or you have lost all of your appeals, you may be able to challenge your conviction using a procedure called "habeas corpus."
 There are strict time limits for requesting this procedure, typically one year from the date of the final appellate (appeal court) decision.
-Any issues already raised in your appeal cannot be raised a second time under habeas corpus.
+Any issues already raised in your appeal can't be raised a second time under habeas corpus.

 Health Care for Reentry Veterans